Benefits of Implementing Work In Progress Limits

 What are Work In Progress (WIP) limits in Kanban?

 Work In Progress limits are constraints that define the maximum amount of work items that can be in progress at any given time within a Kanban system.
-They help teams focus o n completing tasks before taking on new ones.
+They help teams focus on completing tasks before taking on new ones.

 How do WIP limits improve team collaboration?